A practical guide to transferable tax credits carrybacks and carryforwards

 - Section 30C alternative fuel vehicle refueling property credits which, pursuant to subsection (d)(1) of such section, are treated as a credit listed in Section 38(b)

-A panel of tax and legal experts from CLA, Orrick, and McDermott will explore how carryback and carryforward provisions work and what they mean for corporate tax credit purchasers.
+Reunion hosted a webinar, The Role of Carrybacks & Carryforwards in Clean Energy Tax Credit Transactions, on November 12.
+Our Head of Commercial Strategy, Alessio De Falcis, led a panel of tax and legal experts from CLA, Orrick, and McDermott to explored how carryback and carryforward provisions work and what they mean for corporate tax credit purchasers.

 - How carryback and carryforward provisions apply to transferred credits under the IRA